A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: What is the low-dimensionality of moderators?

 \section{What is the low-dimensionality of moderators?}

 Now we would like to discuss the physical question: what is the actual meaning of ``low-dimensionality'' in moderators that leads to a significant brightness gain?
-In the literature, moderators with shapes such as tubes or disks that have face dimensions smaller than the voluminous moderators' faces (typically about \TenByTenCm), are commonly referred to as low-dimensional moderators ~\cite{Batkov2013a,Mezei2013a,Zanini2019a}.
+In literature, moderators with shapes such as tubes or disks that have face dimensions smaller than the voluminous moderators' faces (typically about \TenByTenCm), are commonly referred to as low-dimensional moderators ~\cite{Batkov2013a,Mezei2013a,Zanini2019a}.
 In the following discussion, we will attempt to provide a physical interpretation of the term ``low dimensionality''.

 Low-dimensional moderators are created by compressing the voluminous moderators in one or two directions.
 When considering only the dimensions of the moderator faces~(height $H$ and width $W$), classical voluminous moderators are geometrically 2-dimensional with the aspect ratio $H/W$ of about~1.
-On other hand, the ESS-type flat moderator with the elongated face is geometrically 1-dimensional with an aspect ratio considerably larger than~1 and provides significant brightness gain of about \SIrange{2}{3} times compared to voluminous moderator~(see violet curve in \figref{fig:9} for illustration).
-Intuitively, one could assume further similar gains, of about \SIrange{2}{3} times, could be obtained by the compression of moderator along its second dimension.
-However, MCNP simulations have shown only modest increase of \SIrange{20}{25}{\percent}~(for neutron wavelength about \SI{3}{\angstrom}) as shown in \cite[Figure 3]{Mezei2013a}.
+On other hand, the ESS-type flat moderator~\cite{Zanini2019a} with an elongated face is geometrically 1-dimensional with an aspect ratio considerably larger than~1, and provides significant brightness gain of about \numrange{2}{3} times compared to voluminous moderator~(see the point at $W=\qty{3}{\cm}$ on the violet curve in \figref{fig:9:a} for illustration).